 Protected – Commonly referred to as Painted, Everyday, Pigmented, or Semi-Aniline leather.

-Our Chem-Dry Leather Restoration Technicians will first properly identify your type of leather.
+First, our Chem-Dry Leather Restoration Technicians will properly identify your type of leather.
 Next, they will carefully clean and repair your leather with the appropriate products.
-We’ll also protect your leather against future damage.
+Plus, we’ll also protect your leather against future damage.

 What Causes Dirty Leather?